Migrating from nginx to Angie#

 /usr/share/nginx/html/

-you can change it to point to Angie.root
+you can change the directive to point to Angie.root

 # root /usr/share/nginx/html;